FastEval/FastEval/README.md

 ./fasteval -b human-eval-plus -t open-assistant -m OpenAssistant/pythia-12b-sft-v8-2.5k-steps
 ```

 There are also flags available for enabling & configuring data parallel evaluation, setting model arguments and changing the inference backend.
-Please use `./fasteval -h` or see [here](docs/cmdline-flags.md) for more information.
+Please use `./fasteval -h` for more information.

 ## Viewing the results